Hospice Care Providers

 Median Monthly Cost

-Vermont's hospice care costs are generally above the national average, with home health aide services at $6,768/month compared to the national average of $6,483/month.
+Vermont's costs are generally higher than the national average, with a 3.8% increase for home health aide services.

 Care TypeMonthly Costvs.
 National